chhayank-sharma/pwn.college_chhayank/Linux-Luminarium/Hello-Hackers.md

 ## Solution:

-After the terminal comes up, the user needs to invoke the `hello` command, which prints the flag
+After the terminal comes up, the user needs to invoke the `hello` command, which prints the flag.

 #### Commands run: